splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 Zero Configuration Auto Instrumentation for Linux Java applications
 =======================================================================================

-Zero Configuration Auto Instrumentation for Java enables automatic instrumentation for Linux Java applications.
-To enable automatic instrumentation, install the ``splunk-otel-auto-instrumentation`` package.
+Zero Configuration Auto Instrumentation for Java activates automatic instrumentation for Linux Java applications.
+To activate automatic instrumentation, install the ``splunk-otel-auto-instrumentation`` package.
 After installing the package, you must start or restart any Java applications that you want to instrument.

 .. _prerequisites: